 Witchcraft for Beginners

-It has been called by other names, such as 4 Powers of the Magus, 4 Secrets of the Sphinx and the Hermetic Quatinary.
+It has been called by other names, such as 4 Powers of the Magus, 4 Secrets of the Sphinx, and the Hermetic Quaternary.
 No one really knows the origins of the Witches Pyramid.
 It may be rooted in Hermetic magic, or it may be older and have come through Hermetic magic.
-It's been fairly widespread through ceremonial magic and in the 20th century made its way to Witchcraft.
+It's been fairly widespread through ceremonial magic and, in the 20th century, made its way to Witchcraft.

 The Witches Pyramid has some slight variations from system to system, but there aren't many major differences.
 If you're studying any kind of magic, it's a good idea to keep the pyramid in mind.